 c) shall generate a PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation.
 In the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation, the UE:

-1) shall set the source discoverer end UE info parameter to the configured User info ID for the UE-to-UE relay discovery parameter, as specified in clause 5.2.x;
+1) shall set the source discoverer end UE info parameter to the configured user info ID for the UE-to-UE relay discovery parameter, as specified in clause 5.2.x;

 2) shall set the relay service code parameter to the relay service code parameter identifying the connectivity service to be solicited, configured in clause 5.2.x.